21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 This distinction matters because many lists blur the two categories:

-• AI Image Generator — A tool that creates entirely new images from text prompts or sketches.
+• AI Image Generator: A generative AI tool that creates entirely new images from text prompts or sketches.
 No source photograph is required.
-Examples: Midjourney, DALL·E, Stable Diffusion.
+Examples: Midjourney, DALL-E, Stable Diffusion.

 Some tools (Photoshop, Canva, Pixlr) now include both capabilities.
-In this guide, we evaluate them on their photo-editing AI features, not their image-generation quality.
+In this guide, we evaluate dedicated editors on their photo-editing AI features, not their image-generation quality.

 Testing Approach